Skip to main content

 Legislative framework

-The area of upper secondary education and education in conservatoires (konzervatoře), just as the areas of pre-primary, basic, tertiary professional and other education provided in schools and school facilities, is governed by the Education Act.
+The area of upper secondary education and education in conservatoires (konzervatoře), just as the areas of pre-primary, basic, tertiary professional and other education provided in schools and school facilities, is governed by the Education Act of 2004.
 Under this act conditions for delivering education and training are stipulated, rights and duties of physical and legal entities involved in education are regulated and the roles of state administration and self-government bodies in education are defined.

 Education in upper secondary schools (střední školy) and conservatoires (types of upper secondary schools, organisation of theoretical and practical instruction, rules for pupils' assessment and other conditions regarding education) is further specified in the Decree on Secondary Education and Education in Conservatoires.